piercefreeman/icepick/README.md

 A modern, fast ORM for Python.
 We have the following goals:

 - 🏎️ **Performance**: We want to exceed or match the fastest ORMs in Python.
 We want our ORM to be as close as possible to raw-[asyncpg](https://github.com/MagicStack/asyncpg) speeds.
+See the "Benchmarks" section for more.
 - 📝 **Typehinting**: Everything should be typehinted with expected types.
 Declare your data as you expect in Python and it should bidirectionally sync to the database.
 - 🐘 **Postgres only**: Leverage native Postgres features and simplify the implementation.